DavidTaapy/BC3409-Melanoma-Chatbot/README.md

 - Keratoses

 ## Models
 The models used to analyse the images include RESNET, decision tree and random forest!
-The main focus of the AI model was set such that we have an accuracy for melanoma (skin cancer) of close to 100% as it is extremely costly if we predicted a false negative as it can result in late treatement!
+The main focus of the AI model was set such that we have an accuracy for melanoma (skin cancer) of close to 100% as it is extremely costly if we predicted a false negative as it can result in late treatment!